 - customer stories, researched from conversations with happy customers, and

-- short ‘in the news’ items, about Ethica themselves or other related topics, which crop up in the mainstream media.
+- short ‘in the news’ items, about the business themselves or other related topics, which crop up in the mainstream media.

-I am really enjoying working with Ethica, and the blogging work has increased to include writing award submissions, re-working their FAQs page and other projects, including an entire website-rewrite in 2019 when they rebranded, as well as some product descriptions.
+I enjoyed working with this company, and the blogging work increased to include writing award submissions, re-working their FAQs page and other projects, including an entire website-rewrite in 2019 when they rebranded, as well as some product descriptions.

 Not a Jewellery Box

 I initially worked with Emma at Not a Jewellery Box writing product descriptions and the ‘about me’ section for her new website.
 She then asked me to write a regular blog for her, beginning in September 2016, which continued for almost a year, before she decided to bring it back in-house.
 I also wrote a guest blog on Emma’s other site, Love UK Handmade, about why it’s great to use a copywriter in your business.
 The site itself is now not in use, but the blog is here.

 Pasties and Petticoats Cornish weddings site

 Early in 2015 I did some blogging for the wedding website Pasties and Petticoats, on various word-related subjects.
 This was done in my own name, for a friend.
 That site too as now not operational, but you can read the blogs here.

 - the rest of your ceremony, music, readings, etc